-Farms are a popular choice for preschoolers and this week as part of the #playfulpreschool we are focusing on Farms as the theme and this time I decided to do some Maths work with T whilst playing with her.
+Farms are a popular choice for preschoolers and this week we are focusing on Farms as the theme of the week and some Maths.
 On our none preschool days (she attends the same preschool that J did 2 and a half days a week) I try and mix up our activities and play focusing on different aspects.
-So with our collection of farm animals we sat down to do some Mathematics through play.
+So with our collection of farm animals, we sat down to do some hands-on mathematics.

 - Recognising number patterns on a die